-3.2.4.
-Sequence Diagram Mining with MapReduce
+3.2.4 Sequence Diagram Mining with MapReduce

-We illustrate how to transform the LM algorithm [6] that mines live sequence charts (LSC) [23, 24] into LM^{MR} .
+We illustrate how to transform the LM algorithm (Lo et al. 2007b) that mines live sequence charts (LSC) (Damm et al. 2001; Harel et al. 2008) into $LM^{MR}$ .

 An LSC contains two parts: pre-chart and main-chart.
 The semantics of LSC dictates that whenever the pre-chart is observed, eventually the main-chart would also be observed.
-The goal of the mining task is to find all LSCs that appear frequently (i.e., the support of the LSC is more than min_sup), and that the proportion of pre-chart being followed by main-chart in the execution traces is greater than a certain min_conf threshold.
+The goal of the mining task is to find all LSCs that appear frequently (i.e., the support of the LSC is more than $min\sup$ ), and that the proportion of pre-chart being followed by main-chart in the execution traces is greater than a certain $min\conf$ threshold.
 LSCs obeying these criteria are considered significant.